yehia67/documentation/ciri/0.1/how-to-guides/run-a-ciri-node-on-an-sbc.md

 Ths guide uses cIRI. cIRI is still under development.
 Do not except a stable full-node.
 You should not use cIRI in production!

-This guide describes how to setup a full-node on a small SBC.
-Since SBCs usually have restricted resources, we recommend to use cIRI. cIRI is designed to be more memory- & storage-efficient than [IRI](root://iri/0.1/home.md)..
+This guide describes how to set up a full-node on a small SBC.
+Since SBCs usually have restricted resources, we recommend to use cIRI. cIRI is designed to be more memory- and storage-efficient than [IRI](root://iri/0.1/introduction/overview.md)..
-If you want to use the most recent features & extensions, you should use [IRI](root://iri/0.1/home.md).
+If you want to use the most recent features and extensions, you should use [IRI](root://iri/0.1/introduction/overview.md).
 IRI requires at least 4 GB of memory.
 Therefore it is not possible to use IRI on all SBCs.

-*_Note:_* I use an Orange Pi Zero & Zero Plus for this guide, but I try to keep it as general as possible.
+*__Note:__* The Orange Pi Zero and Zero Plus for this guide, but I try to keep it as general as possible.
 It should be possible to follow this guide with any common Cortex-A based SBC.
-I cover ARMv7 & Aarch64 (32-Bit & 64-Bit).
+I cover ARMv7 and Aarch64 (32-Bit and 64-Bit).
 It should be possible to use this guide for any Cortex-A based platform.

-## Requirements
+## Prerequisites

-### Host-system:
+### Host-system

 - Linux, MacOS (BSD based OS should also work)

-*_Note:_* If you use Windows, you should use [a Linux VM.](https://www.windowscentral.com/how-run-linux-distros-windows-10-using-hyper-v)
-Windows 10 also supports the [Linux Subsystem.](https://docs.microsoft.com/en-us/windows/wsl/install-win10) If you are an advanced user, you can also use the Windows equivalent tools.
+*__Note:__* If you use Windows, you should use [a Linux VM.](root://general/0.1/how-to-guides/set-up-virtual-machine.md) Windows 10 also supports the [Linux Subsystem.](https://docs.microsoft.com/en-us/windows/wsl/install-win10) If you are an advanced user, you can also use the Windows equivalent tools.

-### SBC:
+### SBC

-- Ubuntu (or other Linux based OS, BSD should also work) with enabled SSH & configured network
+- Ubuntu (or other Linux based OS, BSD should also work) with enabled SSH and configured network
 - At least 512 MB memory.
-Better: 1 MB or 2 GB.

 - Ubuntu (Other Linux distribution should also work.
 BSD based OS might also work.)

-- At least 16 GB storage (for testing purposes), to run the main-tangle: at least 64 GB.
+- At least 64 GB storage (or 16 GB if the node is only for testing purposes)

-## Before you start with this guide

-- You might want to check our ["Setting up an SBC for IOTA guide"](root://iota-sbc/0.1/how-to-guises/setup-sbc.md).
+- You might want to check our ["Setting up an SBC for IOTA guide"](root://iota-sbc/0.1/how-to-guides/setup-sbc.md).
 - It is recommended to disable PoW on small SBCs.
 Outsourcing the workload to a faster server might be also a good option for small SBCs.
 - The guide uses Ubuntu.
 We recommend to stick to Ubuntu if you consider yourself as beginner

 ## Clone the git repository